-Incorporated by Reference Filing Filed Number Exhibit Title Form Exhibit Date Herewith 10.1 + Assignment Agreement, dated February 1, 2018, by and between the Company and NantOmics, LLC. Х 31.1 Certification of Principal Executive Officer required by Rule 13a-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. Х 31.2 Certification of Principal Financial Officer required by Rule 13a-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. Х 32.1 Certification of Chief Executive Officer pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. Х 32.2 Certification of Chief Financial Officer pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. Х 101.INS XBRL Instance Document. Х 101.SCH XBRL Taxonomy Extension Schema Document. Х 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document. Х 101.DEF XBRL Taxonomy Extension Definition Linkbase Document. Х 101.LAB XBRL Taxonomy Extension Label Linkbase Document. Х 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document. Х
+Incorporated by Reference Number Exhibit Title Form Exhibit Filing Date Filed Herewith 10.1 Promissory note dated August 8, 2018, by the Company to the benefit of Nant Capital, LLC. Х 31.1 Certification of Principal Executive Officer required by Rule 13a-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+X 31.2 Certification of Principal Financial Officer required by Rule 13a-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+X 32.1 Certification of Chief Executive Officer pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
+X 32.2 Certification of Chief Financial Officer pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
+X 101.INS XBRL Instance Document. Х 101.SCH XBRL Taxonomy Extension Schema Document. Х 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document. Х 101.DEF XBRL Taxonomy Extension Definition Linkbase Document. Х 101.LAB XBRL Taxonomy Extension Label Linkbase Document. Х 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document. Х

-- + Confidential treatment requested with respect to certain portions of this exhibit.
-Omitted portions filed separately with the Securities and Exchange Commission. - \ As contemplated by SEC Release No. 33-8212, these exhibits are furnished with this Quarterly Report on Form 10-Q and are not deemed filed with the Securities and Exchange Commission and are not incorporated by reference in any filing of NantHealth, Inc. under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date hereof and irrespective of any general incorporation language contained in such filings. - \\ XBRL (eXtensible Business Reporting Language) information is furnished and not filed or a part of a registration statement or prospectus for purposes of sections 11 or 12 of the Securities Act of 1933, as amended, is deemed not filed for purposes of section 18 of the Securities Exchange Act of 1934, as amended, and is otherwise not subject to liability under these sections.
+^{} As contemplated by SEC Release No. 33-8212, these exhibits are furnished with this Quarterly Report on Form 10-Q and are not deemed filed with the Securities and Exchange Commission and are not incorporated by reference in any filing of NantHealth, Inc. under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date hereof and irrespective of any general incorporation language contained in such filings.

+^{} XBRL (eXtensible Business Reporting Language) information is furnished and not filed or a part of a registration statement or prospectus for purposes of sections 11 or 12 of the Securities Act of 1933, as amended, is deemed not filed for purposes of section 18 of the Securities Exchange Act of 1934, as amended, and is otherwise not subject to liability under these sections.